Skip to main content

 What can I do to Combat Executive Isolation?

-Because of the unique demands of the roles, executives and senior managers require customized work–life balance strategies.
-Organizations should engage special plans in line with top executive needs to combat the negative effects of executive isolation.
-High performing individuals must understand the value of meaningful peer networks and discussions, which is why our medical teams have three recommendations for leaders:
+Because of the unique demands of the roles, executives and senior managers require customised work-life balance strategies.
+Organisations should implement strategies that align with the needs of executives to combat the adverse effects of executive isolation and foster positive change.
+High-performing individuals must understand the value of meaningful peer networks and discussions, which is why our medical teams have three recommendations for leaders:

 • Build a confidential support system.

 This is essential for both strategic reasons and for emotional reasons.
-While it is important to get professional input from your board of directors or other senior leaders in the company, it is valuable to seek out an executive coach or trusted advisor and meet with them regularly.
-It may not always be about seeking advice or feedback, it may just meet the need we all have to confide in others.
+While it is important to get professional input from your board of directors or other senior leaders in the company, it is valuable to seek out an executive coach, friends or trusted advisor and meet with them regularly.
+It may not always be about seeking advice or feedback, it may just meet the need we all have to confide in others to practise emotional intelligence.

 • Reflect on thoughts and emotions.